-There are students in the current B.A. dance program who would opt to transfer into the dance education program because they would prefer the pedagogy-oriented focus.
-The degree plans are constructed in a way that would allow all courses in the dance major to count toward the dance education major.
+There are students in the current B.F.A. in Dance performance program who would opt to transfer into the Dance Education and Performance major because they would prefer to include a pedagogy-oriented focus in their program.
+The degree plans are constructed in a way that would allow all courses in the dance performance major to count toward the dance education and performance major.